- University >

 Mobility and health care in rural areas (January 11, 2023)

-- Greeting - prof Dr. Matthias Willems, President Technische Hochschule Mittelhessen ( THM )
+- Greeting - Prof. Dr. Matthias Willems, President of Technische Hochschule Mittelhessen ( THM )

 - Markus März, Department of Health, Head of Medical Management, THM